loraleonida/kickstarter-analysis/README.md

-# An Analysis of Kickstarter Campaigns
+# Kickstarting with Excel: An Analysis of Kickstarter Campaigns
-# Kickstarting with Excel

 ## Overview of Project